-That's the art part.
-Labels consider your sales potential, often based on what you've accomplished before, plus plans for touring, feedback received on your music and other such things - but it's still a gamble - they don't know if the advance is going to be too small, too big, or just right (though you can count on them trying to err on the side of "too small" unless you are the subject of an intense bidding war).
+That's where the art comes in.
+Labels consider your sales potential—often based on what you've accomplished before—as well as plans for touring, feedback received on your music, and more.
+However, it's still a gamble because they don't know if the advance is going to be too small, too big, or just right.
+You can count on them to err on the side of caution, though, unless you are the subject of an intense bidding war.

-The science part comes in with the advance formula associated with multi-album record deals.
-These formulas aren't included in all record deals, but if you're signing with a major in particular, a good lawyer can insist that your contract includes a formula.
-How this works is by setting out a mathematical equation for determining the advance for each album in a multi-album deal.
-This equation usually puts the advance as a percentage of royalties earned on the previous album.
-There is also usually minimum and maximum payout amount stipulated in the formula.
+The science comes into play particularly with the advance formula associated with multi-album record deals.
+These formulas aren't included in all record deals, but if you're signing with a major label, a good lawyer will insist that your contract include one.
+Essentially, a mathematical equation will determine the advance for each album in a multi-album deal.
+This equation usually sets the advance as a percentage of royalties earned on the previous album.
+There is also usually a minimum and maximum payout amount stipulated in the formula.

 The percentage is computed using sales from within a specified territory during a specified period (e.g., sales in the U.S. for nine months after the album release).
 Once determined, the formula is applied to each release; so, album two sales will determine album three's advance, album three's royalties will determine album four's advance, and so on.
 The beauty of this equation is that it rewards good sales and prevents overdoing advances when sales have dropped.